University of Hyderabad: Students' Union

 The Students' Union is elected annually, with elections being conducted by the students themselves, following the guidelines set by the Lyngdoh Committee.
 The Students' Union includes a president, vice-president, general secretary, joint secretary, sports secretary and cultural secretary.
-The elections are held during the month of September every year.
+The elections are usually held during the month of September every year.

 Sports events

 The elected Students' Union conducts various sports and cultural events for the students over the academic year.